Slack Huddles: What Are They & How To Use Them

 Slack Huddle vs call

-The technical differences between Slack Huddles and calls are minor.
+The technical differences between the Slack Huddles feature and calls are minor.

 While the audio uses the same technology as a DM, and the audio conferencing bridge uses the same technology as multi-party calls in Slack, what you can do in a Huddle is slightly different to an audio call.